Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 When cross-company integration becomes an essential part of optimizing workflows and work management systems, companies are faced with a decision to develop the integration applications in-house or purchase commercial integration software.
 It’s a classical make-or-buy scenario.

 Confronted with the up-front costs of enterprise integration software, many corporations are tempted to develop a solution through the use of their own internal development staff.
-The initial costs seem cheaper, and the development staff is already on-board.
+The initial costs seem cheaper, and the development staff is already on board.
 It’s just another simple development project for them to tackle.
 Right?

 Not so fast.
 Building your own solution is a huge undertaking, not to be underestimated.
-While initial costs to start an in-house integration project may seem the cheaper option, many difficulties arise during customization and maintenance that will exponentially rise costs.
+While initial costs to start an in-house integration project may seem the cheaper option, many difficulties arise during customization and maintenance that will exponentially raise costs.

 Most of these difficulties can be averted by incorporating the right commercial integration software into your project.
 While the initial upfront acquisition costs are higher, they drop off dramatically in the customization and maintenance phases of the integration.